StanfordDataCompressionClass/notes/src/homeworks/HW1.md

 2. [10 points] Implement the encoding and decoding of probability distribution step above (Step 4) in the functions `encode_prob_dist` & `decode_prob_dist` respectively.
 There are multiple ways to encode this, and we are not looking for the most optimized implementation here.
 Note that we are working with 50 KB blocks here, while the alphabet size is just 256.
 So as long as your implementation is not absurdly bad, the overhead will be small.
 You might find the following pointers useful as you implement the function:
     - The input `bitarray` to `decode_prob_dist` can include more than the encoding of the probability distribution itself.
 Thus, it should only read as much as it needs and return the number of bits read so that the Huffman decoding can start from the next bit.
-    - Python dictionaries are ordered (according to insertion order of keys).
-It is critical to have the same order of keys during encoding and decoding.
+    - Python dictionaries are [OrderedDicts](https://stackoverflow.com/questions/39980323/are-dictionaries-ordered-in-python-3-6).
+If you are using dictionaries to represent probability distribution, then it is critical to maintain this ordering while creating Huffman trees during encoding/decoding.
 See the Pulkit-Shubham communication fiasco above for an example of what can go wrong if the order is not preserved.
     - Python's `float` type is equivalent to the `double` type in C (see [this](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex) for a refresher).
 As long as you provide the same exact distribution to the encoder and decoder, all is well!
     - Also, you will hear about [Canonical Huffman code](https://en.wikipedia.org/wiki/Canonical_Huffman_code) in class, which provides an alternative to solve some of these issues in practice.
 You do not need it for this question.